Constitution-DAO/contracts/README.md

 - @sethfork owns the org / repos
 - @jango for web3 workshops
 - @bwags is setting up multisig
+- @ncitron is working on tests for the contracts
 - @ty is managing this README

 ### What are people working on?